exercism/go/gomod-sync/README.md

 - Check if all `go.mod` files of exercises in the `exercises` folder have the `1.26` Go version:
   - `gomod-sync check --goversion 1.26 --exercises ./exercises`
 - Update all `go.mod` files of exercises in the `exercises` folder have the `1.26` Go version:
-  - `gomod-sync update --goversion 1.26 --exercises ./exercises`
+  - `gomod-sync --update check --goversion 1.26 --exercises ./exercises`
 - Update all `go.mod` files, using a config file to specify the versions of exercises:
-  - `gomod-sync update --config a_dir/config.json --exercises ./exercises`
+  - `gomod-sync --update check --config a_dir/config.json --exercises ./exercises`